kami-soft/ProtoBufGenerator/README.md

   // this is correct
   message Sample { // this is correct
     // and this too
-    repeated // this is NOT supported (middle of field declaration) sint32 Foo = 1;
+    repeated // this is NOT supported (comment in the middle of field declaration) sint32 Foo = 1;
     optional string FooString = 2; // this is correct
      ```